lammps/lammps/doc/src/pair_hybrid.rst

 ----------

 The potential energy contribution to the overall system due to an individual sub-style can be accessed and output via the :doc:`compute pair <compute_pair>` command.
+Note that in the case of pair style *hybrid/scaled* this is the **unscaled** potential energy of the selected sub-style.

 ----------